 Each of our apps can also be used on Bitcoin’s testnet, which we recommend for testing new features or becoming accustomed with the setup process to avoid accidental loss of coins.

 After you’ve installed the app, you’ll have the option to log in with an existing mnemonic

 , or create a new wallet.
-To start, make sure the Bitcoin network is selected and click on
+To start, click on

 Create New Wallet.